Czechia

 Children per mother (CPM)

-The number of children per mother in Czech Republic reached 2.10 in 2024, showing a slight increase from 2.07 in 2023.
-Over the past five years, this figure has been on the rise, with a five-year average of about 2.07.
-When compared to the 1970s average of 2.30, the current rate is lower by approximately 0.21 children.
-The country’s CPM places it 18th among 38 countries globally and 14th out of 31 within Europe.
+In 2024, the number of children per mother (CPM) in Czech Republic stands at 2.10, showing a slight increase from 2.07 in 2023.
+Over the past five years, this figure has been on the rise, averaging about 2.07.
+However, it still falls short of the 1970s level, which averaged 2.30, marking a decrease of roughly 0.21 today.
+On the global stage, Czech Republic holds the 18th position among 38 countries, while in Europe, it ranks 14th out of 31.

 | Year | CPM | Year | CPM |